mahamshahid18/rick-and-morty-graphql/README.md

 This repository is a skeleton application you can use as starting point (but if you feel like deleting all the code and starting from scratch nobody is going to stop you).
 It should work out of the box with only `yarn install` or `yarn start` (or with `npm` if that's your cup of tea).

 The requirements for this project are found below.
 Please read them carefully.
 We usually try to avoid any tricks or traps in this type of tests so if something is not clear please don't hesitate to contact us.

+### 0 - Login screen

+- There's a login form in which the user can type in a username
+  - If the username doesn't exist a new one is created
+  - If the usernamne already exists the data from it is retrieved

+- After login a button on top for "logout" should be displayed
+  - When clicked, the user must be taken back to the login screen

+- If a user is logged in, reloading the page must preserve it until the "logout" button is clicked

 ### 1 - Implement a list of character cards